-You may notice certain effects from CBD oil as you begin to incorporate the supplement into your routine.
-Once the body absorbs CBD, the compound interacts with cannabinoid receptors of your body’s endocannabinoid system.
+You may notice certain effects from CBD oil as you begin to incorporate the product into your routine.
+Once the body absorbs CBD, the compound interacts with the cannabinoid receptors of your body’s endocannabinoid system.

 There’s a reason why more and more athletes are adding CBD oil to their routine.
 By interacting with the endocannabinoid system’s receptors, cannabinoids like CBD can encourage its efforts so that your body runs at its peak.

 While CBD oil is not going to get you high, regular users often say that they feel increased energy and improved sleep patterns from taking CBD oil.
 Add in the endocannabinoid system’s role in mood and immune system regulation, and CBD oil consumers often experience greater overall performance every day.

 Other CBD oil users say the cannabinoid causes a heightened feeling of relaxation or calm.
 This relaxation feeling shouldn’t be confused with the impairing effects of THC, because CBD oil products are non-psychoactive.

 Dabbing or vaping Dixie Botanicals® CBD Isolate or sublingually taking Dixie Botanicals® CBD Tinctures will deliver CBD to your systems faster.
 Swallowing the tinctures, isolate or CBD edible products like Dixie Botanicals® Kicks will eventually deliver CBD to your systems, but they have to go through your digestive system first.

 Researchers looking into the safety of CBD have concluded that it is well tolerated and safe.

 Just recently, German scientists examined the available research on CBD and confirmed that CBD has a “favorable safety profile,” concluding that CBD has no adverse effects on:

 - Heart rate